-Regardless of where your repository is hosted, if it's Internet-accessible, it can be analyzed by Code Climate.
-This article covers the two ways you can add new repos to your Dashboard, and begin improving your code quality:
+If your repository is hosted on GitHub.com, it can be analyzed by Quality.
+This article will explain how to add a private repository to Quality and begin improving your code quality.

 If you're trying to add an open source GitHub repository, check out our Adding an Open Source GitHub Repository doc.

-If your Code Climate user is linked to your GitHub user, adding your private GitHub repository takes only a few clicks.
+Once your Quality user is linked to your GitHub user, adding your private GitHub repository takes only a few clicks.

-- From your Dashboard, within the organization you want to add the repository to, click Add a Repo.
+- From your Dashboard, within the organization you want to add the repository to, click Add a Repository.

 - Next to the repository you want to add, click Add Repo.

-If you've recently made changes in GitHub that should result in a new repository appearing in Code Climate, click Sync Now from your Code Climate Dashboard.
+If you've recently made changes to GitHub permissions, click Sync Now from your Add a Repository page.